Ichigo-Labs/cgrep/README.md

         }
         ```

 1. Each check will be run against all project files.
-Log levels of `info` or `warn` will merely print to console, but `error` will cause `cgrep` to exit unsuccessfully.
+Log levels of `info` or `warn` will merely print to console, but `error` will cause `cgrep` to exit unsuccessfully. cgrep respects `.gitignore`.
     - Each check is passed the following args as an object:
         ```typescript
         {